Wishmasterflo/TWRP-DualBoot-Guac-Unified/README.md

 # TWRP-DualBoot-fajita-enchilada

+A big thanks to Zackptg5.
+Tha master of this mod from the beginning.
+I just adjusted this now to work on the Oneplus 6 series phones.

-Modified TWRP (Mauronofrio's build) and installer script for Oneplus 6t series that re-purposes userdata for true dual booting.
+Modified TWRP (Mauronofrio's build) and installer script for Oneplus 6 series that re-purposes userdata for true dual booting.
 You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications.

-I did a fork of the archived TWRP-Dualboot from the Oneplus 7 series done by user Zackptg5 and adjusted this to the Oneplus 6t now.
+I did a fork of the archived TWRP-Dualboot from the Oneplus 7 series done by user Zackptg5 and adjusted this to the Oneplus 6 series now.

 ## Changelog
 * 10/20/2020 - 3.4.0-0 v3